Maria Anna Mozart: Later years

 She also took the opportunity to resume, in Salzburg, her solo career; notably in concerts at Prince Ernst von Schwarzenberg's.
 More than a third of century after her career as prodigy had ended, positive press reviews again appeared; the following quotation is from Friedrich von Spaur:

-Among the best musical talents who grace the city of Salzburg is Mozart's sister, the widow von Sonnenburg, who already in her youth reaped applause and admiration of all music experts when she travelled with her father and brother.
+Among the best musical talents who grace the city of Salzburg is Mozart's sister, the widow von Sonnenburg, who already in her youth reaped applause and admiration of all music experts when she traveled with her father and brother.

-In 1821, Marianne was visited by Wolfgang's son, Franz Xaver Mozart, whom she had never met.
+Marianne was visited by Wolfgang's son, Franz Xaver Mozart, whom she had never met and who then lived in Lemberg (now Lviv).
 She took the opportunity to tell him about his father's childhood, and to introduce him to various family friends.

 In her last years, Marianne's health declined, and she became blind in 1825.
 Mary Novello, visiting in 1829, recorded her impression that Marianne was "blind, languid, exhausted, feeble and nearly speechless", as well as lonely.
 She mistakenly took Marianne to be impoverished, though in fact she was frugal and left a large fortune (7,837 florins).

 Marianne died on 29 October 1829, aged 78, and was buried in St Peter's Cemetery, Salzburg.

 Personality, character, and appearance

 Portrait traditionally regarded as being Maria Anna Mozart in adulthood, c.
 1785; for its doubtful status see and discussion below.

 The feminist musicologist Eva Rieger writes in the New Grove:

 [Marianne] obviously adopted the prescriptive and pedagogical literature of the late Enlightenment and lived as the epitome of contemporary ideas of femininity (piety, self-sacrifice, propriety, modesty).

 Some possible examples of "self-sacrifice" are mentioned above: the abandonment of her career as a performing musician, the giving up of the chance to marry the man of her choice, the marrying of a different and probably unsuitable man (that this marriage was not voluntary is suggested by Rieger), and her inability to take up Wolfgang's suggestion that she move to Vienna and pursue professional opportunities there.
 Maynard Solomon suggests, in his Mozart biography, that all such self-sacrifices were made under the overwhelming and unresisted influence of her father Leopold.

-Some examples of piety: Halliwell reports that at least during the period around 1779–1780, Marianne attended church "almost every day," rising early to attend the seven o'clock Mass.
+Some examples of piety: Halliwell reports that at least during the period around 1779–1780, Marianne attended church "almost every day", rising early to attend the seven o'clock Mass.
 Halliwell narrates an episode in her religious experience:

 On Good Friday 1779 she and her friend Katherl Gilowsky embarked on a pious round of visits to sixteen different churches to mark the occasion.
 Beginning at eight in the morning at the cathedral, they kept it up all day with a mid-morning and a lunch break.
 They climbed the 28 steps of the Heilige Stiege (holy stairway) at the Kajetanerkirche) (church of Saint Cajetan) on their knees; the day was concluded by a visit to Holy Trinity to hear the special music for Good Friday.